How to Make Homemade Rye Bread

 Made with a mixture of bread and rye flours, a small amount of honey, and a few teaspoons of caraway seeds, this simple no-knead rye bread tastes beautifully tangy with a hearty, chewy texture perfect for sandwiches or toast.
 It comes together in no time and bakes in a single loaf pan, but the recipe can be doubled, and the baked bread freezes very well.

 Rye bread has a reputation of being dense and heavy as well as aggressively sour in flavor.
-While some people love these qualities, others, understandably, do not.
+While some people love these qualities, others do not.
 I love a rye bread with a subtle tang and a hearty but not leaden texture.

 This no-knead rye bread is just that: made with a mixture of bread and rye flours, the texture of the finished loaf is light enough for a sandwich but makes excellent toast as well.
 A small amount of honey balances out the sourness and lends a nice chew, while caraway seeds, which can be left out, impart subtle notes of citrus and anise.

 This recipe calls for 1 cup of rye flour and 3 cups of bread flour, and while you could play around with increasing the proportion of rye in this recipe (which is roughly 20% by weight), keep in mind that the more rye flour you use, the denser your bread will be.
 Why?
-Because rye flour is different than wheat flour in a number of ways, namely:
+Read on.

 - Higher in Bran and Minerals: Flour with a high amount of bran and minerals will produce bread that is lower in volume because the sharp shape of the bran cuts the gluten network.